WL661/Elsevier-Tracker/README.md

   ## 🛠 Usage

   **Usage:**
-  Simply include the script in your project, and it will fetch and display submission details based on the provided uuid.
+ Simply open the tracking page with the UUID and it will be displayed automatically.
+ Like this URL: https://track.authorhub.elsevier.com/?uuid=<span style="color: red; font-weight: bold;">yourUUID</span>
   ---

   ## 🎨 UI Preview